alexa/alexa-auto-sdk/samples/cpp/README.md

 ### Optional device capabilities

-In order to use certain optional Alexa Auto SDK functionality (for example, AmazonLite Wake Word, Alexa Communications, Local Voice Control (LVC), and Device Client Metrics (DCM)) with the Sample App, your product must be placed on the allow list by Amazon.
+In order to use certain optional Alexa Auto SDK functionality (for example, AmazonLite Wake Word, Alexa Communications, and Local Voice Control (LVC)) with the Sample App, your product must be placed on the allow list by Amazon.
 Copy the product's **Amazon ID** from the Developer Console and follow the directions on the [Need Help?](https://alexa.github.io/alexa-auto-sdk/docs/help) page.

 >**Note:** Most of the commands that follow are meant to be run from this `alexa-auto-sdk` directory.